christian-m02/Udacity-Deep-RL-Project-2-Continuous-Control/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

-For this project, two separate versions of the Unity environment are provided:
+For this project, two separate versions of the Unity environment are available:
 - The first version contains a single agent.
 - The second version contains 20 identical agents, each with its own copy of the environment.

-I have used the single agent version of the Unity environment.
+I have used the first version of the Unity environment of a single agent.

 The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.